apt1002/mijit/doc/theory/specialisation.md

   - Fetching and retiring
   - Information theory
   - Instruction traces
-- Mathematical structure of specialisation
+- Conclusion

+# Introduction

+Let's suppose we want to write a Just-In-Time (JIT) compiler.
+I will briefly explain why this is an interesting thing to do; you may disagree, but it is a premise of this document.
+I will explain what a JIT compiler is, and how it is supposed to work.
+Merely by taking those as truths, and arguing by rejecting inferior designs and avoiding complications, we can deduce many features and properties that a good JIT compiler must exhibit.
+Encouragingly, many of these features and properties have analogues in hardware CPUs, which have similar goals and constraints.
+The arguments provide useful terminology and concepts and constrain a JIT compiler's design.

-# What is a JIT compiler for?
+## What is a JIT compiler for?

-A Just-In-Time (JIT) compiler is a way of executing programs that simultaneously achieves three important goals:
+A JIT compiler is a way of executing programs that simultaneously achieves three important goals:

 1. We want code to be easy to write and to maintain for a long time.
 2. We want it to run efficiently, to save time, energy and money.